brohrer/ponderosa/README.md

 Check it out at [https://gitlab.com/brohrer/ponderosa](https://gitlab.com/brohrer/ponderosa).
 Install from there.
 Update from there.

-To make the switch on your local machinecommand line run
+To make the switch on your local machine command line run

 git remote set-url origin git@gitlab.com:brohrer/ponderosa.git